 The credit-swaps index typically falls as investor confidence improves and rises as it deteriorates.
 The contracts pay the buyer face value if a borrower fails to meet its obligations, less the value of the defaulted debt.
 A basis point equals $1,000 annually on a contract protecting $10 million of debt.

-Caterpillar Inc. (CAT), the world’s largest builder of construction and mining machinery, issued $1.2 billion of bonds in a two-part offering.
+Caterpillar Inc. (CAT:US), the world’s largest builder of construction and mining machinery, issued $1.2 billion of bonds in a two-part offering.
 The company, through its financing arm, sold equal portions of 0.7 percent, three-year notes to yield 35 basis points more than similar-maturity Treasuries and 1.25 percent, five-year securities with a 55 basis point spread, according to data compiled by Bloomberg.

 The average relative yield on speculative-grade debt narrowed one basis point, led by spreads on the bonds of communications companies, which fell 6 basis points.